 When this happens, it is natural to think in terms of the speakers being damaged or something else being wrong with your iPhone.

-1. Check Silent Mode and Volume Buttons
+1. Check Ring/Silent Switch and Volume Buttons

 4. Check If iPhone is Stuck in Headphone Mode